 The Maternal and Neonatal Health Safety Collaborative is a three-year programme led by NHS Improvement and supported by the Patient Safety Collaboratives (PSC).
 It launched in February 2017 and each maternity and neonatal unit in the Oxford PSC region is allocated to a separate wave.

-- Contribute to the national ambition, set Better Births of reducing the rates of maternal and neonatal deaths, stillbirths, and brain injuries that occur during or soon after birth by 20% by 2020
+- contribute to the national ambition, set out in Better Births of reducing the rates of maternal and neonatal deaths, stillbirths, and brain injuries that occur during or soon after birth by 20% by 2020

 For further details contact firstname.lastname@example.org